Verified and Tested 10/2/15

 In this How-To, we will walk you through the install and configuration of Drupal on Fedora 23 with Apache.
 Drupal is a free content management system that will facilitate the way your content is organized and managed.
 It has a user-friendly interface that makes customizing your content easy and simple with little effort.

 – You need a Fedora 23 server that is configured with a static IP address.
-If you do not have a server already, you can visit our Cloud Hosting page and spin a new server up in under 30 seconds.

 – You will also need to have a LAMP(Linux, Apache, MySQL, PHP) stack platform that can be installed by clicking here if you don’t already have it.

 To get started, log in to your Fedora 23 server via SSH or Console.
 If you are using the Atlantic.Net cloud service, note that they are setup with minimal installations to avoid having unnecessary packages from being installed and never used.
 If some software packages that you’re used to using aren’t installed by default, feel free to install them as needed.

 You may need to install tar and wget for this tutorial; you can do so with the following command:

 Let’s make sure that your server is fully up-to-date so we can complete the preparation.

 Creating a Database and User for Drupal on Fedora 23

 For Drupal to function, we must create a Database in MySQL.
 Let us begin access MySQL with the following command: